Kevin Campbell (racing driver)

-Kevin Campbell (born July 18, 1966) is an American professional stock car racing driver who has previously competed in the ARCA Menards Series.
+Kevin Campbell (born July 18, 1966) is an American professional stock car racing driver who currently competes part-time in the ARCA Menards Series, driving the No. 81 Chevrolet for his own team, KC Motorsports.

 Racing career

 In 2015, Campbell made his debut in the ARCA Racing Series at Nashville Fairgrounds Speedway, driving his own No. 81 Chevrolet, where he finished 24th due to a crash.
 He then made five more starts across the year, failing to finish in all of them.
 In 2018, he attempted to make a return to the series at the DuQuoin State Fairgrounds dirt track, but withdrew from the event.

 In 2023, Campbell participated in the preseason test for the now ARCA Menards Series at Daytona International Speedway, driving the No. 82 Chevrolet for his own team, where he set the 61st and slowest time across the two sessions.
 He was originally scheduled to attempt to qualify for the season opening race at the track one month later with sponsorship from the University of Missouri and the Mizzou Tigers, but withdrew before practice.